opalj/opal/src/site/index.md

     libraryDependencies += "de.opal-project" % "abstract-interpretation-framework_2.12" % "3.0.0"

-Exploring the Abstract Interpretation Framework
+[comment]: # "Exploring the Abstract Interpretation Framework"

-To get a good, first idea what the abstract interpretation framework can do, you can use the *BugPicker*.
+[comment]: # "To get a good, first idea what the abstract interpretation framework can do, you can use the *BugPicker*.
 It enables you to perform some local abstract interpretations.
-To get good results it is usually necessary to load the JDK and all related libraries.
+To get good results it is usually necessary to load the JDK and all related libraries."

 ## OPAL based Tools